HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 ```

 You should check with `unsquashfs -ll ...` on the new `shared.img`, compared to the old `shared.img.vannilla`.
 Besides the new modules,
 many of the `.../lib/modules/--versions--/modules.*` module dependency files should be slightly larger, or at least the same size.
-Changings
+Changes
 in directory sizes are unimportant, and can go up or down depending on alignments inside squashfs, I think.

 Then you can delete `shared.img.vannilla`.